jessiemoszko/CrsMgr/README.md

 ### Technologies Used:

-- HTML, CSS,PHP, and JavaScript
+- HTML, CSS, PHP, and JavaScript